 The Impact of Anger

-The impact of anger on others is two-fold: first, there is the sheer force of the anger that assaults it's recipient; and second, there is the accumulative impact, where the recipient stores the anger in their body.
+The impact of anger on others is two-fold: first, there is the sheer force of the anger that assaults its recipient; and second, there is the accumulative impact, where the recipient stores the anger in their body.
 Although the impact of anger is immediately apparent in one-on-one exchanges, the accumulative affects of anger cause more damage.

-Anything that accumulates can be insidious in its affect, since incremental accumulation often remains undetected till a critical mass has been achieved.
-For this reason, if you frequently find yourself in the line of fire of angry affronts, the long-term impact can be as unhealthy as the insidious affects of second-hand smoke.
+Anything that accumulates can be insidious in its effect since incremental accumulation often remains undetected till a critical mass has been achieved.
+For this reason, if you frequently find yourself in the line of fire of angry affronts, the long-term impact can be as unhealthy as the insidious effects of second-hand smoke.
 Just as you choose non-smoking sections to protect yourself, it is equally wise to limit your exposure to angry people.

-Anger, of course, doesn't seep into the delicate membranes of your lungs like second-hand smoke does, but prolonged exposure to anger can act like a toxin that alters the chemical balance in your cells, leading to the manifestation of disease.
+Anger, of course, doesn't seep into the delicate membranes of your lungs like second-hand smoke does, but prolonged exposure to anger can act like a toxin that alters the chemical balance in your cells, leading to the manifestation of a disease.
 Therefore, it is important to understand that just as you need to minimize your own exposure to anger, you also need to be aware of the damage your second-hand anger may have on others.